From small nomadic packs

 Sharing and the division of labor

 Making tools is what distinguishes us humans from almost all other creatures.
 Chimpanzees and a very few other species have also been observed to make very simple tools.
 Some chimpanzees, for example, use their hands to strip leaves off a twig and insert it into an anthill, then bring it up with ants clinging to it, to be eaten.
 Some of them also have been observed to use leaves with their hands to wipe their bottoms when they have diarrhea.
 But these simple tools are the extent of their toolmaking.
 For us humans, in contrast, our first attempts at toolmaking were just the beginning.
 Before tools, we had only our hands.
 After tools, we had implements in our hands to help us deal with objects in our environment.
 These tools became increasingly complex at an increasing pace.
-At first, they gradually became more skillfully shaped into finely crafted arrowheads and into spearheads tied to shafts, then at an increasing pace, turning metal and wood into hoes and plows, into chariots and wagons, into looms and steam engines, and continuing on an ever more increasing rate of innovation, into tractors, automobiles, high-rise buildings, airplanes, printing presses, hydroelectric dams, electric power grids, computers and other electronic devices, and all the objects that surround us every day and fill our environment.
+At first, they began as choppers, crude fist-sized rocks with one edge roughly shaped into a cutting edge, and gradually became more skillfully shaped into finely crafted arrowheads and into spearheads tied to shafts.
+Then at an increasing pace, they turned metal and wood into hoes and plows, into chariots and wagons, into looms and steam engines, and continuing on an ever-more-increasing rate of innovation, into tractors, automobiles, high-rise buildings, airplanes, printing presses, hydroelectric dams, electric power grids, computers and other electronic devices, and all the objects that surround us every day and fill our environment.
 This increasing speed of innovation corresponds to the point in the historical graph, Figure 2, when population growth quickly gains pace and accelerates dramatically in a sharply upward-turning line.
 These innovations are all tools we have crafted, tools we have used and continue to use to manipulate other environmental objects further, all tools we have fashioned, ultimately, with our hands.
 We are, indeed, handy humans, handy in its double meaning of skillful and relating to our hands.

 So at a very ancient time, we did not share.
 Eventually, sharing began, and as we shall see in the following chapters, in a comparatively short time, historically speaking, it developed into a vast network of sharing.
 Sharing, whether on a small scale or a large one, is the essence of all divisions of labor.
 Most people will recognize sharing when food is passed from one person to another, or when a hunter returns and passes part of his capture to his family or to members of his tribe.
 But whether the passing-along of work objects occurs between family members or between workers in a large factory or bureaucracy, passing-along of work objects from one person to another is sharing.
 Even sentences and the words and tiny letters that make up those sentences are work objects, very thin layers of inked markings on another work object, paper.
 Even language and ideas are work objects; they depend on manipulating our environment with various lingual sound waves or with markings on paper and manipulating the nerve networks in our brains that ultimately connect to those lingual sound waves or written markings.